viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 git clone [myrepo@link]
 ```

-Now, I can pull the repo everytime I need it.
+And yes, I can pull the repo everytime I need it.

 ## docker-compose.yml
 Use docker compose to run docker commands once.